squeaky-wheel/SI_21012025_HTTP_Server_Client/README.txt

 Now listening on: http://[::1]:59827

 4) Open Postman and create a WebSocket request.
-Enter the servers' socket, excluding the protocol part, into the requests' URL text box.
+Enter the servers' socket, EXCLUDING the protocol part, into the requests' URL text box.
 Append /messages to the entry.
 The result is intended to look like the line below. localhost:59827/messages